Glossary

 - Cost

-- In Simplicity blockchain integrations, a metric for the computational resources used in verifying a transaction that invokes a Simplicity contract, which must indirectly be paid for via transaction fees.
+- In Simplicity blockchain integrations, a metric for the computational resources used in verifying a transaction that invokes a Simplicity contract.
+Cost is a measurement of CPU usage (to avoid multidimensional optimization problems, the other major resource, memory, is simply capped at a fixed value).
+Cost is converted to a minimimum weight that a transaction input must carry, which is then paid for via transaction fees.
 See "weight" for more information.

 - Covenant